PRIVATE EXCURSION: Pisa and Lucca – Lunch & Wine Tastings

 3

-A visit to Lucca means stepping into the birthplace of composer Giacomo Puccini, and exploring layers of history and art, from the Roman era to the Middle Ages, the Renaissance, and the 19th century.
+A visit to Lucca means stepping into the birthplace of composer Giacomo Puccini and exploring layers of history and art, from the Roman era to the Middle Ages, the Renaissance, and the 19th century.
 Don’t miss Piazza dell'Anfiteatro, an oval-shaped square built on the site of a Roman amphitheater, or the Duomo di San Martino, a beautiful cathedral with intricate artwork.
 For panoramic views, climb Torre Guinigi, famous for its rooftop garden.

-The city’s charming walls, crowned with trees and pedestrian areas, are perfect for a relaxing walk or bike ride, offering views of the town and surroundings.
-Before you set off, our driver will provide basic directions and tips to help you navigate Lucca.
+The city’s charming walls, lined with trees and pedestrian areas, are perfect for a relaxing walk or bike ride, offering views of the town and surrounding countryside.
+Lucca is magical in every season, with its picturesque streets and historic buildings.

 What's not included